Subject: Recording Industry Files Suit Against Individual Students

 Please note that the claim that “everyone I know is doing this so how can it be wrong” is not a viable defense.
 I have heard that from two students this week.
 While it may be true that many of you are using file sharing software in violation of copyright law, that will not help if you are singled out by the industry to pay damages or by prosecutors bringing criminal charges.

 If you need assistance in removing file sharing software from your computer, see the ITS web pages for information about Kazaa and other applications and arrange with a local computer store to remove all file sharing software.
 A list of local stores is available on the ITS web site.
-Student Computer Services (3666) cannot provide more than basic information about uninstalling software.
+The ITS Support Center (4222) cannot provide more than basic information about uninstalling software.
 For some file sharing software, it is a complex process to find and remove the software.
 A simple uninstall of a file sharing application may not remove the server function.
-SCS will not attempt to remove or uninstall any peer-to-peer file sharing application for you.
+ITS will not attempt to remove or uninstall any peer-to-peer file sharing application for you.

 Finally, think twice about installing a peer-to-peer file sharing application like Kazaa.
 If you do install it, make sure the server function is disabled and do not use it to download material in violation of copyright.